mmiller42/autonym/README.md

 * **A clear distinction between a programmatic API and REST API, but without controllers.** Autonym splits the work of validating into two distinct phases: schemas and policies.
 You define them together, but policies, which only are applicable to your REST API, are not run when you just want to import your model and insert a record.
 This means you don't have to split up your resource definition into a separate model and controller, but you can still access your model directly without mocking a request.

-* **Configuration is driven by plain objects.** This means that every piece that makes up a model -- the methods for persisting data to your database, the combinations of policies used to transform and validate requests, and the schemas that define your resource properties -- are all trivial to define, reuse, abstract, and assemble.
+* **Configuration is driven by plain objects.** This means that every piece that makes up a model -- the methods for persisting data to your database, the combinations of policies used to transform and validate requests, and the schemas that define your record properties -- are all trivial to define, reuse, abstract, and assemble.

 * **Isolation for testability.** Each component of an Autonym app is designed to be unit testable: JSON schemas can be tested independently, policies are just simple JavaScript functions that can be imported directly, and models are simple, isolated objects that never deal with request or response objects.